 The rest of the seats are divided into “box seats” and “arena seats” and are fine for us Cheapos.

 Box seats: Good for groups

 Box seats, or masu seki, are basically a (small) square of tatami mat into which 4 or 6 people fit, so you have to buy all 4 or 6 seats.
 Note that these are not spacious: they’d typically fit four small Japanese grannies or one sumo wrestler comfortably.
 Tatami has more give than wood or concrete, but most people bring their own cushions.
 The box seats are further divided into A, B , and C — moving progressively further from the action.
 You can reserve box seats on JTB Sunrise Tours.

 Arena seats: Easier to get

 While we do our best to ensure it’s correct, information is subject to change.
 This post was originally published in December, 2014.
-Last update: May, 2022.
+Last update: January, 2023.

 Get our Tokyo Cheapo Hacks direct to your inbox

 Recommended hotels located nearby